The real-life players of Trial of the Chicago 7: What happened to Abbie Hoffman, Jerry Rubin, Tom Hayden and the rest

 Played in the movie by Michael Keaton

-Progressive Texas-born lawyer and civil rights advocate Ramsey Clark was Lyndon B. Johnson's attorney general.
-He vocally opposed the Vietnam and Iraq wars, calling for the impeachment of George W Bush.
+Progressive Texas-born lawyer and civil rights advocate Clark was Lyndon B. Johnson's attorney general.
+He vocally opposed the Vietnam and Iraq wars and called for the impeachment of George W Bush.
 He later defended dictators Radovan Karadzic and Saddam Hussein and criticized US foreign policy.

 Fred Hampton